-- On new streetscapes, ensure that a minimum of 30% of the front wall of houses are located at the minimum setback to provide a sense of enclosure to the street and a pedestrian oriented environment.
-Reduced setbacks will be considered in New Planned Areas to ensure a range and mix of unit and lot sizes. - Encourage flexibility of front yard setbacks to maintain the variety of setbacks found on hamlet streetscapes.
-It is recommended that no more than for consecutive lots shall have the same front yard setback. - Side yard setbacks should allow for access, servicing requirements, variations in grading and natural figures. - The current minimum rear yard setbacks should be maintained for all lot depths in New Planned Areas.
+- On one_new streetscapes, ensure that a minimum of 30% of the front wall of houses are located at the minimum setback to provide a sense of enclosure to the street and a pedestrian oriented environment.
+Reduced setbacks will be considered in New Planned Areas to ensure a range and mix of unit and lot sizes.
+Consider revising the current 50ft (15m) minimum front yard requirement to 4.5m. - Encourage flexibility of front yard setbacks to maintain the variety of setbacks found on hamlet streetscapes.
+It is recommended that no more than for consecutive lots shall have the same front yard setback. - Side yard setbacks should allow for access, servicing requirements, variations in grading and natural figures. - Side yard setbacks in the hamlet vary from as low as 2m up to 35m.
+Consider revising the current 15ft (4.5m) interior setback to 2.25m to allow for flexibility of siting of the main house.
+Refer to "Houses at Corner Lots and Pedestrian/Open Space Links" for reference to exterior side yard setbacks. - The current minimum 25ft (7.6m) rear yard setbacks can should be maintained for all lot depths in New Planned Areas.